Gorontalo people

-Gorontalo people, also known as Gorontalese, are an Austronesian ethnic group native to Gorontalo province.
+Gorontalo people, also known as Gorontalese are a native ethnic group and the most populous ethnicity in the northern part of Sulawesi.
 The Gorontalo people have traditionally been concentrated in the provinces of Gorontalo, North Sulawesi, and the northern part of Central Sulawesi.

 The Gorontalo people are predominantly Muslim.
-Their native language is the Gorontalo language and several minor languages from the Gorontalic languages family.
+Their native language is the Gorontalo language.

 Etymology

 The name Gorontalo is the Indonesian form of the endonym Hulontalo.
 Several proposals exist for the etymology of the term, such as: